 • Roast uncovered for about 20 minutes until the edges of the sweet potato begin to caramelize slightly

-• Meanwhile place the onion and thyme in a large saucepan, drizzle over a bit more olive oil (or add a knob of butter) then sauté over high heat for a minute or two until the onion is glazed and limp
+• Meanwhile place the onion and thyme in a large saucepan with the coconut oil (or 30g of butter if you prefer) then sauté over high heat for a minute or two until the onion is glazed and limp

 • Remove the roasting tray from oven after the 20 minutes and scoop the sweet potato into the saucepan.
 Stir and continue sautéing it with the onions over a low heat.

-• Give the cauliflower a quick shake and then return it (and the head of garlic) to the oven and reduce the oven temp to 180oC.
+• Give the cauliflower a quick shake and then return it (and the head of garlic) to the oven and reduce the oven temp to 180degC.
 Roast for another 10 minutes until the florets are nicely browned but still a bit crunchy.
-Remove from oven then squeeze the garlic cloves out of the skins into the saucepan with the onion.
+Remove from oven then squeeze the garlic cloves out of the skins into the saucepan with the onion and sweet potato.
 Discard the skins.
 Cover the cauliflower loosely with foil and set aside until needed

 • Remove the parmesan heel and discard then add half the cauliflower florets to the saucepan and blend the soup until velvety smooth.
 I use a stick blender in the saucepan but use any blender you have

-• Return to the heat and stir through 250ml low fat or 2% milk and the remainder of the roasted cauliflower
+• Return to the heat and stir through the remainder of the roasted cauliflower florets

 Lately I have been struggling to cook.
 When you cannot eat the food yourself you lose that passion to cook awesome meals.
 It has been 10 months now since I last ate and chewed my way through an ordinary every day meal….one that you take for granted until something happens and you find yourself spending your days longing for a piece of steak, or a slow roasted leg of lamb.
 Pork chops done in cider with cranberry would be delicious…..as would perfectly pink duck breast served with some awesome sticky citrus sauce or some yummy quince jelly.
 A delicious lemon and thyme roasted chicken would hit the spot right now.
 But instead my days are filled, in reality, with whatever smoothie I can make with the ingredients and fruit that I have on hand, or what soup I feel like sipping….I can manage soft stuff like flaky fish, well cooked finely minced beef or lamb, soft pasta, pureed or smashed veggies….in other words stuff that doesnt require any heavy duty masticating!
 As in chewing people before your minds start wandering off the subject here.
 So with the struggle to cook comes the struggle to blog…they go hand in hand.
 You passionately bake or cook something that looks drool worthy on the photos and sounds delicious reading through the ingredients….you will be passionate and proud to get it up on your blog.
 That just hasn’t been it for me in a while.
 So when I DO manage to do something delicious (even if it is the dreaded soup or a smoothie) I feel a bit of that old passion returning and it gives me hope to know that the fires are not entirely ashes….that some embers are warmly flickering inside there, just needing some little bit of life breathed into them to burst into flame again.
 I hope those embers can withstand another 7-9 months….I sometimes feel that I cannot, but I am only just over half way through my treatment program.
 Next surgical procedure happens mid May.
 And then I feel depression settling around me like a heavy, grey, dull, asphyxiating blanket.
 Almost like when that very thick peasouper of a fog comes rolling in off the icy ocean to settle in the valley where I live….Above the valley the sun is shining…..2 miles out of town the sun is shining and everyone is having a wonderful day….while in the valley we feel only the damp dankness of the fog.
 We see no shining sun….we believe that the rest of the city is shrouded in the same wet blanket.
 I constantly remind myself, daily, that I will not look beyond THIS day…..